cernops/puppet-slurm/README.md

 ## Files

 ### acct_gather.conf.erb
-TODO
+Slurm configuration file for the acct_gather plugins.
+More details in the [acct_gather.conf documentation](https://slurm.schedmd.com/acct_gather.conf.html).

 ### cgroup.conf.erb
-TODO

-### job_stuck_alert.sh.erb
-TODO
+Slurm configuration file for the cgroup support.
+More details in the [cgroup.conf documentation](https://slurm.schedmd.com/cgroup.conf.html).

 ### plugstack.conf.erb
-TODO
+Slurm configuration file for SPANK plugins.
+More details in the [SPANK documentation](https://slurm.schedmd.com/spank.html).

 ### slurm.conf.erb
-TODO
+Slurm configuration file, common to all the nodes in the cluster.
+More details in the [slurm.conf documentation](https://slurm.schedmd.com/slurm.conf.html).

 ### slurmdbd.conf.erb
-TODO
+Slurm Database Daemon (SlurmDBD) configuration file.
+More details in the [slurmdbd.conf documentation](https://slurm.schedmd.com/slurmdbd.conf.html).

 ### topology.conf.erb
-TODO
+Slurm configuration file for defining the network topology.
+More details in the [topology.conf documentation](https://slurm.schedmd.com/topology.conf.html).

 # Limitations

-It is tested and working on Centos 7.3 with Puppet 4.8.1.
-Not working with Puppet 3!
+It has been tested and works on Centos 7.3 with Puppet 4.8.1.

 # Development